vtex-apps/product-summary/docs/ProductSummaryShelf.md

 ## Configuration

-1. Import the `vtex.product-summary` app to your theme dependencies in the `manifest.json`:
+1. Import the `vtex.product-summary` app to your theme dependencies in the `manifest.json` file:

 ```json
   dependencies: {